KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Realizations of KRADA on Existing CSDAS Methods

 \section{Realizations of KRADA on Existing CSDAS Methods}

 In this section, we realize the proposed KRADA on existing CSDAS methods, as illustrated in Figure \ref{fig3}.
 The original CSDAS network generally consists of a feature extractor ($F$), a pixel-level classiﬁer ($C$), and a discriminator ($D$).
-To solve OSS, we additionally introduce a known-class classiﬁer ($C^{\ast}$) which is arranged in parallel with $C$.
+To solve OSDAS, we additionally introduce a known-class classiﬁer ($C^{\ast}$) which is arranged in parallel with $C$.
 The architecture of $C^{\ast}$ is similar to that of $C$ except for the last convolutional layer with $K$ output channels.
 The training details are summarized in Algorithm \ref{alg1}.
 We use source data $(X^S, Y^S)$ and target data $X^T$ with previously generated pseudo-labels $\hat{Y}_{t-1}^{T}$ to calculate $L_{seg}$ according to Eqs. (\ref{Eq11}), (\ref{Eq1}), and (\ref{Eq12}) (line $2$), where the initial pseudo-labels $\hat{Y}_{0}^{T}$ is a tensor of $(K+1) \times H \times W$ with all elements being zero.

 Then we use source data to calculate $L^{\ast}_{seg}$ according to Eq. (\ref{Eq2}) (line $3$).
 After generating the new pseudo-labels $\hat{Y}_{t}^{T}$ and the known-region map $R^{kn}$ according to Eqs. (\ref{Eq3}), (\ref{Eq4}), and (\ref{Eq7}) (line $4$), we calculate $L_{adv}$ according to Eq. (\ref{Eq6}) (line $5$).
-These network parameters are updated until the network converges (lines $6$-$9$).
-Finally, we obtain the segmentation results $\widetilde{Y}^T$ of target data (line $11$).
+These network parameters and the threshold are updated until the network converges (lines $6$-$10$).
+Finally, we obtain the segmentation results $\widetilde{Y}^T$ of target data (line $12$).
 Overall, KRADA has no specific requirements for CSDAS architectures ($F$, $C$, and $D$) and can be easily integrated into CSDAS methods to form unified segmentation models.
-Therefore, a series of CSDAS methods can be adapted to solve OSS by a minor modification.
-In our experiments, we realize KRADA using \emph{three} representative CSDAS methods, and the results show that KRADA can help address the OSS problem well.
+Therefore, a series of CSDAS methods can be adapted to solve OSDAS by a minor modification.
+In our experiments, we realize KRADA using \emph{three} representative CSDAS methods, and the results show that KRADA can help address the OSDAS problem well.